sebastian-nagel/pywb-wiki/Distributed-Archive-Config.md

     live: $live
 ```

+Since there is no index to lookup, the special `$live` index is simply a placeholder to be used for resource loading.
+This index always returns a successful result with the requested url and current timestamp.

 #### Replay from WARC/ARC

 The above assumes resource is loaded directly from the live web, not from a WARC/ARC file.